Molagg92/CapstonePage/capstone-proposal.md

 `List the absolute minimum features the project requires to meet this purpose or goal`: The Calandar for keeping track of the Employee's work schedule, the upcoming and current service appointments for the Client.

 `What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.`: I suppose just what ever we elarned back in C#.
-I want to build the back end using C# .NET core 6, with React for the front end.
+I want to build the entire application using C# .NET core 6.
 Hopefuly i will be able to come back to this and udate it once I have a more clear vision.

 `If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.`: the minimum viable product would be the calandar working, with a list of full CRUD for employees, and the same for Clients.
 If I have spare time, I will try to hook up Paypal and/or Cashapp APIs so I the application can allow for online transactions.